MarufZak/study-logs/understanding-linux-kernel/README.md

 2. _Pending process switch requests -_ if \*\*there is any request, the kernel must perform process scheduling; otherwise, control is returned to the current process.
 3. _Pending signals -_ If a signal is sent to the current process, it must be handled.
 4. _Single-step mode -_ If a debugger is tracing the execution of the current process, single-step mode must be restored before switching back to User Mode.

+## Processes

+Process is an instance of program in execution.
+It’s a collection of data structures that describe how far process has progressed.
+For kernel it’s entity to which resources are allocated.
+Process has a single parent, and when it’s created, it may use shared (with parent) pages that contain program code, but the data (stack, heap) is separate, it’s copied from parent.

 ## FAQ